-2.1 Implementing MAP-21 and the FAST Act
+2.1 Implementing MAP-21 and IIJA

-The metropolitan transportation planning process specified by the FAST Act and the implementing regulations contained in Title 23 Part 450 of the Code of Federal Regulations (CFR) requires the RTC to maintain a cooperative, continuous and comprehensive framework for making transportation investment decisions in the metropolitan area.
+The metropolitan transportation planning process specified by Infrastructure Investment and Jobs Act (IIJA) and the implementing regulations contained in Title 23 Part 450 of the Code of Federal Regulations (CFR) requires the RTC to maintain a cooperative, continuous and comprehensive framework for making transportation investment decisions in the metropolitan area.

-The FAST Act carries forward and expands the performance-based transportation planning framework established under MAP-21.
+IIJA carries forward the performance-based transportation planning framework enhanced under the Moving Ahead for Progress in the 21st Century (MAP-21) Act.
 This UPWP includes data collection and analysis tasks that will facilitate annual reporting regarding transportation safety, travel time reliability, pavement condition, alternative mode share, and other performance metrics.
-This UPWP includes tasks to continue evaluation of the transportation performance measures and performance targets established in the Regional Transportation Plan (RTP).
+It also includes tasks to continue evaluation of the transportation performance measures and performance targets established in the Regional Transportation Plan (RTP).
 The project prioritization process for the RTP reflects consideration of the adopted performance measures.

-Transportation legislation also requires the planning process to consider eight factors in the MPO's development of their regional transportation plans and programs.
-The eight factors are listed below and the following table outlines the associated UPWP tasks that address and support them.
+Transportation legislation (23 CFR 450.206) also requires the planning process to consider eight factors in the MPO's development of their regional transportation plans and programs.
+The ten factors are as follows:

 - 1. Support the economic vitality of the metropolitan area, especially by enabling global competitiveness, productivity and efficiency - 2.
 Increase the safety of the transportation system for motorized and non-motorized users - 3.
 Increase the security of the transportation system for motorized and non-motorized users - 4.
 Increase accessibility and mobility of people and freight - 5.
 Protect and enhance the environment, promote energy conservation, improve quality of life and promote consistency between transportation improvements and State and local planned growth and economic development patterns - 6.
 Enhance the integration and connectivity of the transportation system, across and between modes, for people and freight - 7.
 Promote efficient transportation system management and operation - 8.
-Emphasize the preservation of the existing transportation system
+Emphasize the preservation of the existing transportation system - 9.
+Improve the resiliency and reliability of the transportation system and reduce or mitigate stormwater impacts of surface transportation - 10.
+Enhance travel and tourism